 There were no hats among the found treasure, sadly, though I have foggy recollections of hat shopping with my mother as a child, especially around Easter when selections were plentiful, and trying on every manner of veiled, feathery, straw or felt variation in the local department store.
 However, I did come across this pin (or brooch), which I’m now madly in love with.
 It’s a sort of dragon I think, quite heavy, and certainly serves up attitude!

 But oh, the hats.
 My mother looked stunning in hats — she had one of those gorgeous, symmetrical faces that bore them impeccably — though by the mid-1960s she rarely wore them.
 Times were changing, styles were changing, women’s priorities were shifting, and with them of course, the appropriate garb.

 Clearly, finding that box with its accessories going back to the forties and fifties has brought a flood of memories, enhanced by the occasional black and white photo that captures my mother or my grandmother when they were younger than I am now.

 I’ve often wondered what they would be like if they were alive today — my grandmother especially, as a woman for whom I have so much affection and admiration.
 How would she spend her time?
 How would she unwind?

-I also wonder about women of my age who are comfortable in salons and spas, their mani-pedis utterly routine, and entirely at ease spreading themselves out under a white nubby towel, languorously, as a stranger works through the kinks in their necks and backs, hands scented with fragrant oils.
-I’ve envied the ability to indulge and enjoy.
+I also wonder about women of my age who are comfortable in salons and spas, with their mani-pedis utterly routine, and entirely at ease spreading themselves out under a white nubby towel as a stranger works through the kinks in their necks and backs, hands scented with fragrant oils.
+I confess, I envy the ability to indulge and enjoy.
 Are they at home with these activities because of a maternal behavioral legacy?
 Or did I somehow miss the mani-pedi-pampering gene?